 The learner will:

-- identify words/concepts that are necessary components of a successful community.
+- identify concepts that are necessary components of a successful community.

-- Two sheets of small mailing labels for each group made from the handout.
+- two sheets of small mailing labels for each group made from the handout Community Components

-- One copy of Building Blocks of a Community for each student.
+- one copy of Building Blocks of a Community for each learner